-Pre-IB Academy instruction consists of intensified courses in Grades 9 and 10 in English, Spanish, social studies, science, and mathematics in preparation for the rigorous college-level curriculum of the Grade 11-12 IB Diploma Program.
+Pre-IB at Pedro Menendez High School instruction consists of intensified courses in Grades 9 and 10 in English, Spanish, Science, and Mathematics in preparation for the rigorous college-level curriculum of the Grade 11-12 IB Diploma Program.

 IB Diploma students study six courses at higher level or standard level.
 Students must choose one subject from each of groups 1 to 5, thus ensuring breadth of experience in Languages, Social Studies, the Experimental Sciences, and Mathematics.
 Students have a choice of a sixth subject at PMHS.
 This can either be Psychology, Visual Arts, or Dance.
 Please see the IB Four Year Plan here.

-Creativity, action, service requires that students actively learn from the experience of doing real tasks beyond the classroom.
+Creativity, Activity, Service requires that students actively learn from the experience of doing real tasks beyond the classroom.
 Students can combine all three components or do activities related to each one of them separately.
 In addition, students are required to create and complete a CAS project of their own design.